httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 "foo" MUST be between 0 and 10, inclusive; other values MUST cause the header to be ignored.

-"barUrls" contains a space-separated list of URI-references ([RFC3986], Section 4.1):
+"barUrl" contains a URI-reference ([RFC3986], Section 4.1).

-   barURLs = URI-reference *( 1*SP URI-reference )

-If a member of barURLs is not a valid URI-reference, it MUST cause that value to be ignored.
+If barURL is not a valid URI-reference, it MUST be ignored.

-If a member of barURLs is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
+If barURL is a relative reference ([RFC3986], Section 4.2), it MUST be resolved ([RFC3986], Section 5) before being used.
 ~~~

 This specification defines minimums for the length or number of various structures supported by Structured Headers implementations.
 It does not specify maximum sizes in most cases, but header authors should be aware that HTTP implementations do impose various limits on the size of individual header fields, the total number of fields, and/or the size of the entire header block.